italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 ## Router Node Failures

 As shown in {{fig-ref-network}}, in its normal operations R1 is dual-homed to R2 and R3.
 Even if highly unlikely due to the usual redundancy deployed in field, this case considers a full failure of R2 (node failure).
 The implications of such an event are useful to discuss the interaction between the IP and the optical layers through the MDSC coordination.
 The underlying assumption is that it is not possible to R2 to communicate to P-PNC about the event causing the failure, so it is up to R1 to detect it and to communicate instead to P-PNC.
-The first reation to the event is to perform a fast-rerouing action and move the traffic from the R1-R2 link to the R1-R3 link.
-As part of the assumption, the R1-R3 IP link has been previously dimensioned to carry a certain amount of traffic, so it is possbile that after fast re-routing takes place some traffic previously carried on the R1-R2 IP link and now shifted to R1-R3 is discarded, for example beacuse congestion occurs.
+The first reaction to the event is to perform a fast-rerouting action and move the traffic from the R1-R2 link to the R1-R3 link.
+As part of the assumption, the R1-R3 IP link has been previously dimensioned to carry a certain amount of traffic, so it is possible that after fast re-routing takes place some traffic previously carried on the R1-R2 IP link and now shifted to R1-R3 is discarded, for example because congestion occurs.
 MDSC instructs the optical layer to find available optical resources, activate a new optical path between ROADM1 and ROADM3 and finally move the traffic previously associated to R1-R2 to the newly created optical path.
 When this second optical path is available, MDSC triggers a new switch of the traffic so that R1 can now steers the previous R1-R2 traffic to the new optical path.
 The final configuration is shown in figure {{fig-node-prot-architecture}}.

 ~~~~ ascii-art